aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/multi-threaded-image-export/_index.md

 import com.aspose.imaging.Rectangle;
 ```

-Now that we have the prerequisites and packages in place, let's break down the multi-threaded image export process into step-by-step instructions.
+## Step‑by‑Step Guide

-## Step 1: Create a Temporary Image
+### Step 1: Create a Temporary Image File
+We begin by creating a temporary file that will hold the exported image.

 ```java
 // Create a temporary image.